Oh, the angst! Changing into a lion isn’t all fur and games.

 The unspoilt scent of heather and fresh air?
 The sunshine she exudes?
 The hint of freedom from the chains that bind you to London as surely as if you were locked in Newgate.

-“If you won’t explain yourself, why should I even consider your ridiculous proposal?”
+“If you will not explain yourself, why should I even consider your ridiculous proposal?”

 That willful chin lifted again.
 “Because I will pay you.”

-“Not enough, not for what you’re asking.”
+“Not enough, not for what you ask.”
 She had no idea what she was asking, what being near her the next few weeks might cost him.
 Or her.

-She proceeded to name a monetary figure that sent his head spinning.
+She proceeded to name an amount that sent his head spinning.

 Good God.
 He’d just been propositioned by a bloody heiress.

 To fight the deceptive allure she represented—because it wasn’t called a leg shackle for nothing—he shifted his weight, tightened the muscles in his legs.
-“You’re a piece of intriguing baggage, I’ll give you that.
+“You are a piece of intriguing baggage, I’ll grant you that.
 Why approach me and not some other titled gent in need of the ready and likely to agree?”

-“I don’t know whether to be insulted or flattered.”
+“I do not know whether to be insulted or flattered.”
 The inexplicable urge to touch her cheek stormed through him.
 Since when did he care about cheeks?
 He fisted his hands and anchored them firmly at his sides.

 “I mean no offense, I assure you, but it is not in me to cavil at the truth.
 You and I both know that you have no intention of marrying this year, and I need someone of your…ilk to best ensure the successful outcome of my plan.”